 1 Module Name

 Advanced Software Design and Development

 1.1 Module Identifier

 MC04

-1 1.2 Module Type
+1.2 Module Type

 Mandatory

-1 1.3 Course Names
+1.3 Course Names

-Advanced Software Design and Development - Lecture Advanced Software Design and Development - Lab
+Advanced Software Design and Development - Lecture

+Advanced Software Design and Development - Lab

-1 .4 Semester
+1.4 Semester

 1 or 2 (winter term)

-1 1.5 Module Responsible and Instructor
+1.5 Module Responsible and Instructor

 Prof. Dr. Wirth

-1 1.6 Additional Instructors
+1.6 Additional Instructors

 Prof. Dr. Krauß

-1 .7 Study Program
+1.7 Study Program

 Master / Major Communications

-1 I.8 Teaching Language
+1.8 Teaching Language

 English

 2 Module Content

-Object oriented programming applied to selected communication systems of medium level complexity, e.g. C++ and Matlab.
+Object oriented programming applied to selected communication systems of medium level complexity, e.g.

+C++ and Matlab.
 The course will cover

-introduction to selected examples of Application Programming Interfaces (APIs) and protocols com- monly used in the field of communication;
+- introduction to selected examples of Application Programming Interfaces (APIs) and protocols com-

-- introduction to and application of the UML, 00A and 00D techniques in order to design the communi-
+monly used in the field of communication; - introduction to and application of the UML, OOA and OOD techniques in order to design the communi-

-cation systems using APIs and protocols; - introduction to and application of design patterns in order to implement the communication systems;

-- systematic test techniques.
+cation systems using APIs and protocols;

+introduction to and application of design patterns in order to implement the communication systems; systematic test techniques.

-Requirements of the selected systems, technical basics of the APIs and protocols as well as the software techniques mentioned above are introduced and discussed during the lecture.
+Requirements of the selected systems, technical basics of the APIs and protocols as well as the software

+techniques mentioned above are introduced and discussed during the lecture.
 The design of the example

 communication systems is jointly done during the lecture as well as in individual work or in teamwork.
 Hands-on programming is done individually in preparation of the labs and during the labs.

 3 Learning Outcome / Competencies

-to understand: technical principles of selected communication APIs and protocols, the principles of a good
+to understand: technical principles of selected communication APIs and protocols, the principles of a good software design

-software design to apply: object oriented programming in C++, using UML for design and documentation purposes to transfer: general principles of using APIs and design patterns to other software systems 4 Course Organization and Structure lecture (V) / laboratory (L) Media: software development environment 5 Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
-2 SWS V / 2 SWS L 6 Examination Modalities Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
-Successful fulfillment of prerequisites are measured by: - Attending Lab - Lab Progress - Completion of lab preparation tasks Examination Type: Practical exam on PC covering the complete content of the module at the end of the se- mester.
+to apply: object oriented programming in C++, using UML for design and documentation purposes

+to transfer: general principles of using APIs and design patterns to other software systems

+4 Course Organization and Structure

+lecture (V) / laboratory (L)

+Media: software development environment

+5 Credits and Workload

+5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
+2 SWS V / 2 SWS L

+6 Examination Modalities

+Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
+Successful fulfillment of prerequisites are measured by: - Attending Lab - Lab Progress - Completion of lab preparation tasks

+Examination Type: Practical exam on PC covering the complete content of the module at the end of the semester.
 A make-up exam will be offered during the following semester.

-7 mester.
-A make-up exam will be offered during the following semester.
-7 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes 7 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites 8 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites None 8 9 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites None Duration and Frequency of Course 8 9 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites None Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
-8 9 10 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites None Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
-Applicability /Utilization This module is applicable for all modules of the major Communications which include software topics (appli 8 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites None Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
-Applicability /Utilization This module is applicable for all modules of the major Communications which include software topics (application/development).
-8 9 10 mester.
-A make-up exam will be offered during the following semester.
-Examination Duration: 120 minutes Necessary Prerequisites None Recommended Prerequisites None Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
-Applicability /Utilization This module is applicable for all modules of the major Communications which include software topics (application/development).
-Literature
+Examination Duration: 120 minutes

+7 Necessary Prerequisites None

+8 Recommended Prerequisites None

+9 Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).

+10 Applicability /Utilization This module is applicable for all modules of the major Communications which include software topics (appli- cation/development).

-Further literature recommendations will be provided during the lecture.
+11 Literature The following literature material will be provided: • • Electronic lecture notes • Workbook for the lab Further literature recommendations will be provided during the lecture.